-Okung raises fist; Marshall, Thomas not on field for anthem.
+Okung raises fist; Marshall, Thomas not on field for anthem

 Marshall and Thomas emerged from the tunnel behind the Broncos’ bench after the anthem was over.

-In Arizona, Los Angeles Chargers starting left tackle Richard Okung raised his fist during the anthem prior to the team’s game against the Cardinals.
+In Arizona, Los Angeles Chargers starting left tackle Russell Okung raised his fist during the anthem prior to the team’s game against the Cardinals.

-The league and the NFLPA have yet to announce a policy for this season regarding demonstrations during the anthem after the league initially ordered everyone to stand on the sideline when the anthem is played, or remain in the locker room.
+The league and the NFL players’ union have yet to announce a policy for this season regarding demonstrations during the anthem after the league initially ordered everyone to stand on the sideline when the anthem is played, or remain in the locker room.

 Most Read Nation & World Stories

-Note: This story has been corrected to note that Okung’s first name is Russell, not Richard.